Botang-Liao/pythonGurobi-workspace/README.md

 4. Click the button to generate your Academic License gurobi.lic.

-5. Create a folder and name it "lic", then place the files inside.
+5. Create a folder and name it "lic", then place the file gurobi.lic inside.

 Eventually, the file structure become as below:
 ```